rails/rails/guides/source/generators.md

 end
 ```

 NOTE: `create_file` is a method provided by `Thor::Actions`.
-Documentation for `create_file` and other Thor methods can be found in "Thor's documentation":http://rdoc.info/github/wycats/thor/master/Thor/Actions.html
+Documentation for `create_file` and other Thor methods can be found in [Thor's documentation](http://rdoc.info/github/wycats/thor/master/Thor/Actions.html)

 Our new generator is quite simple: it inherits from `Rails::Generators::Base` and has one method definition.
 When a generator is invoked, each public method in the generator is executed sequentially in the order that it is defined.
 Finally, we invoke the `create_file` method that will create a file at the given destination with the given content.
 If you are familiar with the Rails Application Templates API, you'll feel right at home with the new generators API.